tajpatel58/NLP-Specialisation/Course 1/naive_bayes.md

     <img src="./graphics/bayes_formula.png" width="700"/>

     - Intuitavely the formula compares the proability that each word being positive vs negative.
 If the value of ths hypothesis function is > 1, this imples positive as the numerators are bigger than the denominator.
 Otherwise, if this value of the hypothesis function is less than 1, this implies a negative class.
+NClass below is the number of reviews belonging to that class and VClass is the number of classes.
+We know that if a word doesn't occur in a class, then the probability of that word is 0 and our classifier won't be able to classify the text.
+To this end, we apply a smoothing which adds 1 to each frequency, implying even if a word doesn't appear in the class, we count atleast 1.
+This prevents 0 probabilites (which can cause division by 0).

      <img src="./graphics/laplacian_smoothing.png" width="700"/>